pkopparla/ContainerizeSatimagePreview/README.md

 TBD: Find an easy way to put this onto a Lambda function which is triggered by new scenes uploaded to the Landsat PDS bucket.
 Currently, the Docker image is quite huge at 1.6 GB.

 Acknowledgements: Thanks to Ameen Najjar for the idea to try this.
-I looked to this [repo] as a reference (https://github.com/eoameen/landsat8_fetch_scene)
+I looked to this [repo](https://github.com/eoameen/landsat8_fetch_scene) as a reference.